AdminTurnedDevOps/DevOps-The-Hard-Way-AWS/Docker/Push Image To ACR.md

-# Push Image To ECR
+# Push Image To ACR

 The ECR repo will be where you store the Docker image that you created on your local computer in step 1.